for a consultation

 So, the general rule used to be that a court did not err if it made a custody determination without a trial.

 Now, it appears less likely that this will happen.
-That said, the Court of Appeals declined to make a bright line ruling, suggesting that in proper circumstances they can still decide a case without a trial.
+That said, the Court of Appeals declined to make a bright line ruling, suggesting that in rare proper circumstances, a Family Court Judge can still decide a case without a trial.

 The Decision is set forth below with all the writing credits.